-Ever wonder how Google’s Personalized News works?
-Their Google News Help section on Personalized News provides a lot of details, but a new paper from Google on the topic delves even deeper:
+Ever wonder how Google’s News Personalization works?
+The Google News Help section on Personalized News provides a lot of details, but a new paper from Google on the topic delves even deeper:

 In this paper we describe our approach to collaborative filtering for generating personalized recommendations for users of Google News.

 There isn’t just one method of news personalization involved in the process, and they give us some of the details:

 We generate recommendations using three approaches: collaborative filtering using MinHash clustering, Probabilistic Latent Semantic Indexing (PLSI), and covisitation counts.
 We combine recommendations from different algorithms using a linear model.

 How well might this approach to personalization work with something other than news?
 Looks like they are trying an approach that can be used in other ways:

 Our approach is content-agnostic and consequently domain-independent, making it easily adaptable for other applications and languages with minimal effort.
 This paper will describe our algorithms and system setup in detail, and report results of running the recommendations engine on Google News.